James Roosevelt: Hollywood

-After leaving the White House in November 1938, Roosevelt moved to Hollywood, California, where he accepted a job as a $750/week "administrative assistant" (equivalent to an annualized salary of $870,068 in 2024) for motion picture producer Samuel Goldwyn.
+After leaving the White House in November 1938, Roosevelt moved to Hollywood, California, where he accepted a job as a $750/week "administrative assistant" (equivalent to an annualized salary of about $870,000 in 2024) for motion picture producer Samuel Goldwyn.
 Roosevelt was on Goldwyn's payroll until November 1940.
 In 1939, he set up Globe Productions, a company that produced short films for penny arcades; however, it was liquidated during Roosevelt's active Marine Corps service in 1944.
 Roosevelt also was the "R" of RCM Productions, Inc., in partnership with songwriter Sam Coslow and juke box manufacturer Herbert Mills (not to be confused with Herbert Mills of the Mills Brothers, who appeared in some of the company's films) which, like Globe, produced film shorts for the Soundies movie juke boxes.
 Roosevelt also produced Pot o' Gold and distributed the anti-Nazi British film Pastor Hall.
 He enlisted his mother, First Lady Eleanor Roosevelt, to narrate a prologue added to the American version of Pastor Hall.

 During his Hollywood period, Roosevelt became involved with Joseph Schenck, a movie mogul who was later caught participating in a payoff scheme that was intended to buy peace with movie industry labor unions.
 In 1942, Schenck pleaded guilty to one count of perjury and spent four months in prison before being paroled.
-In October 1945, Harry S. Truman granted Schenck a presidential pardon, a fact which did not become known to the public until 1947.
+In October 1945, Harry S. Truman granted Schenck a presidential pardon, which was not known to the public until 1947.